-Finding time to exercise can be challenging enough, let along figuring out what you’re supposed to do after your workouts.
+Finding time to exercise can be challenging enough, let alone figuring out what you’re supposed to do after your workouts.
 Follow these post-workout rules to make the most of your training.

 No matter what type of exercise you do or your current health situation, following a few key post-workout rules will help you get the most from all your effort in the gym.
 What you do after your workouts doesn’t need to be complicated.
 In fact, just paying attention to a few key things can make a huge difference in your performance, strength gains, and muscle recovery.

 Here are our eight golden post-workout rules to keep in mind after your next fitness session.

 1. Push Hard, But Not Too Hard

 The first golden post-workout rule starts before your workout is technically even over.
 It’s that important!

 It’s hard to beat that feeling after an intense workout when you gave it your all.
 But if you push too hard, you’ll wear yourself down, increase your chances of getting injured, and make sticking to a consistent workout routine impossible.
 That’s because it’ll be hard to get motivated to exercise when your body is still mangled from your last session!